 Students are selected in a process that lasts about a month.
 It consists of an ASB Constitution test, a video that the students are required to create, and campaign week (involving putting up posters and going onstage at lunch).
 See more details below about the elections process as well as on the ASB Google Classroom.

 The ASB-managed Hillview Student Store is where families buy Hillview Physical Education uniforms at the beginning of the school year in addition to spirit wear.
 The purchase of an ASB Card supports student activities and entitles the card holder to discounted entry to dances, one yearbook at year’s end and other benefits.
 ASB cards are available through the end of October.
 The purchase of an ASB card is optional.
-To purchase an ASB card visit the online store (note: you should receive an email at the beginning of the year with your student’s ID in order to ensure they receive their purchases on campus).
+For 2020-21 the purchase of an ASB card/yearbook is on hold.
+More information will be made available as we start the new year.

 ASB meets Monday, Tuesday, Thursday, and Friday, in fourth period.
 On most Tuesdays meetings are held in order to approve budgets and checks of committees.
 A lot of times ASB runs/works into lunch, because they set up spirit games, play music, and do other lunchtime activities.

 At the start of the year, ASB goes to Disneyland together, for community and leadership building.
 In addition, they plan and set up dances, spirit weeks, and charity events.
 Really, anything that the ASB does all together is fun, because of how closely bonded they are.